 Parent page: Getting Familiar with the Altium Design Environment

-The starting point for every design created in Altium Designer is a project.
-An Altium Designer project is a set of design documents whose output defines a specific implementation.
+The starting point for every design created in Altium NEXUS is a project.
+An Altium NEXUS project is a set of design documents whose output defines a specific implementation.

-A connected Workspace and its internal VCS service hosts and manages Altium Designer projects, and also provides simplified VCS operations, inherent design collaboration capabilities, advanced design data sharing, history tracking, Lifecycle management, and much more.
-Projects that are integrated with a Workspace are accessed directly from Altium Designer, such as from the Projects panel, or from the Workspace itself through its browser-based interface.
+connected Workspace and its internal VCS service hosts and manages Altium NEXUS projects, and also provides simplified VCS operations, inherent design collaboration capabilities, advanced design data sharing, history tracking, Lifecycle management, and much more.
+Projects that are integrated with a Workspace are accessed directly from Altium NEXUS, such as from the Projects panel, or from the Workspace itself through its browser-based interface.

 For a Workspace project, the following actions are supported:

-- Commenting a Project – placing tagged notes on a document that are stored in the Workspace and available to all users that have access to that project document.
+Commenting a Project – placing tagged notes on a document that are stored in the Workspace and available to all uses that have access to that project document.

-- 'Soft' Deleting a Project – removing an entire project to the Workspace Trash location, which has options to permanently delete the project or restore it to its previous location.
+'Soft' Deleting a Project – removing an entire project to the Workspace Trash location, which has the options to permanently delete the project or restore it to its previous location.
+Types of Projects

-Altium Designer supports a number of different kinds of projects.
+Altium NEXUS supports a number of different kinds of projects.
 Below is a brief description of each.